unexist/blog/_posts/2020-10-07-lessons-learned.md

 interesting.

-I wrote quite a few scraper in my time, so after a few lines good ol' Ruby, with the help of [mechanize](https://github.com/sparklemotion/mechanize), the first shot was ready and failed miserably due to *CSRF*.
+I wrote quite a few scraper in my time, so after a few lines good ol' Ruby, with the help of [mechanize][1], the first shot was ready and failed miserably due to *CSRF*.

-After a quick check, yes they really use a pesudo-random token, which is injected into the DOM and a hidden input field via JS.
+After a quick check, yes they really use a pseudo-random token, which is injected into the DOM and a hidden input field via JS.

 I had two options now: